john-stam/Spoon-Knife/README.md

 # EWA (Europass Web Apps - Cedefop)

-EWA (Europass Web Apps - Cedefop) is a distributed Java-based web system to help individuals communicate their skills, qualifications and experience through the use of standardised documents templates.
+**EWA (Europass Web Apps - Cedefop)** is a distributed Java-based web system to help individuals communicate their skills, qualifications and experience through the use of standardised documents templates.

 It consists of the following main modules:

-1. Editors: This is the main online CV Editor application which is called first when a user requests https://europass.cedefop.europa.eu/editors.
+1. **Editors**: This is the main online CV Editor application which is called first when a user requests https://europass.cedefop.europa.eu/editors.
 It’s responsible for assembling the front-end part of EWA (a JavaScript-based Single Page Application) by detecting the User Agent, Locale, etc. and populating the initial HTML page that the user sees with suitable variables.

-2. API: This is the heart of EWA where most of the processing and business logic takes place: data model, marshalling/unmarshalling of XML/JSON to Java objects and vice versa, file type detection, image processing, error handling and messages, session management, population of ODT template with user-entered data, downloads, emails, export to cloud services, database interactions, etc.
+2. **API**: This is the heart of EWA where most of the processing and business logic takes place: data model, marshalling/unmarshalling of XML/JSON to Java objects and vice versa, file type detection, image processing, error handling and messages, session management, population of ODT template with user-entered data, downloads, emails, export to cloud services, database interactions, etc.

-3. Office: The module responsible for converting ODT templates to PDF and DOC as well as for managing the lifecycle of the underlying LibreOffice binaries.
+3. **Office**: The module responsible for converting ODT templates to PDF and DOC as well as for managing the lifecycle of the underlying LibreOffice binaries.

-4. REST API: This is also a Java application which runs in isolation from the other modules, but nevertheless shares some common libraries (JARs) with the API module.
+4. **REST API**: This is also a Java application which runs in isolation from the other modules, but nevertheless shares some common libraries (JARs) with the API module.
 The Europass REST API mostly provides a set of conversion services which allow external systems to send a Europass XML or JSON document and get back a Europass document of a different file format such as PDF+XML.